A book review published at the time of initial publication...

 By Prof. Richard.
 J. Bathurst, Ph.D., P.Eng.

-Queen's University, both of which are located in Kingston, Ontario, Canada.
-He is a world-renowned researcher in
+University, both of which are located in Kingston, Ontario, Canada.
+He is a world-renowned researcher in geosynthetics and

-John S. Horvath Consulting Engineer - Copyright 2008-2014 by John S. Horvath.
-All rights reserved. - This page was last revised on 1 January 2014.
+Copyright 2008-2014 by John S. Horvath.
+All rights reserved.
+The moral rights of the author have been asserted.
+This page was last revised on 2 May 2014.

 Thank you for your interest in the scholarly monograph "Geofoam Geosynthetic"